Skip to content

 Short answers, pulled from the story.

-When did the modern concept of a nation state emerge according to historical theories?
+When did the nation state emerge historically?